 About Martina Famos, Counselor and Author

-I was born in the Engadine, a valley in the Swiss Alps and the homeland of the Romansh people, and raised in a hotel surrounded by staff members from many different European countries and customers from all over the world.
+I was born in Engadine, a valley in the Swiss Alps, and grew up in a hotel surrounded by employees from various European countries and guests from around the world.

 Professional experience and approach